This program is offered at Clark State's Springfield - Downtown location.

 - Have current BLS/CPR provider, ACLS provider or instructor, and PALS provider or instructor certification.
 PHTLS or ITLS provider certifications are recommended.

-- Complete criminal background check if required by clinical agency.
+- Complete criminal background check and drug screen pror to attending clinical if required by clinical agency.

 - Have active Ohio licensure/certification as RN, nurse practitioner, respiratory therapist or physician’s assistant.